Why Compromise Doesn't Work in Relationships

 Champion What Is Important to Each Other

 Two strong individuals with a healthy self-esteem create the most successful relationships.
 They can be dramatically different in every way, but these couples have a knack for championing what is important to each other.
 Instead of settling on a compromise that will disappoint them both, they look for ways for both of them to be happy, even thrilled.
-Having limits to work within actually stimulates us to solve the problem in new ways.
+Having limits to create within actually stimulates us to solve the problem in new ways.
 And if we go a step further and choose to see unlimited possibility, our creativity goes into overdrive and we find amazing solutions we didn't previously understand were possible.

 When we look for and commit to win-win solutions rather than settling for compromise, we discover some very creative ways to move from conflict to understanding, from competing to a synergy that creates novel solutions.
 This new attitude greatly enhances a relationship.
 Compromise in marriage is unnecessary when we love ourselves enough to give voice to our needs and desires while also caring for our partner's happiness, too.